Joint Answering and Explanation for Visual Commonsense Reasoning: Experimental Results

 \subsection{Overall Performance Comparison}

-The results on both validation and testing sets are reported in Table 1, and the key observations are listed as follows. \begin{itemize} \item For all the four VCR baselines, with our ARC framework, they can all achieve significant gains on both validation and test sets.
-For example, compared with CCN, 2.8$\%$, 2.4$\%$ and 3.6$\%$ performance improvement on Q$\rightarrow$A, QA$\rightarrow$R and Q$\rightarrow$AR on the test set can be observed, respectively.
-It proves the necessity to couple the Q$\rightarrow$A and QA$\rightarrow$R as well as the effectiveness of the proposed method. \item Traditional state-of-the-art VQA methods all perform less favorable than the VCR ones.
-The reasons for this are two-fold: 1) the answers in previous VQA datasets are composed of a few key words, while the answer length in VCR is relatively longer (7.5 words for answers and 16 words for rationales in average).
-And 2) VCR demands high-order reasoning capability, which is far beyond the simple recognition in VQA settings. \item The performance of VQA models on Q$\rightarrow$A is worse than that of QA$\rightarrow$R, which is opposite to VCR methods.
-It is because that: 1) predicting the right rationale is more difficult for VQA models; 2) the specialized methods for VCR utilize the shortcuts between the right answer and rationales to improve prediction accuracy. \end{itemize}
+The results of validation and testing sets are reported in Table 1, and the key observations are listed below. \begin{itemize} \item For all five VCR baselines, with our ARC framework, they can all benefit significant gains.
+For example, compared with CCN, 2.8$\%$, a 2.4$\%$ and 3.6$\%$ improvement on Q$\rightarrow$A, QA$\rightarrow$R, and Q$\rightarrow$AR on the test set can be observed, respectively.
+This verifies the necessity to couple the Q$\rightarrow$A and QA$\rightarrow$R as well as the effectiveness of the proposed method. \item Recent VL-Transformers, such as VL-BERT~\cite{VL-BERT} and UNITER~\cite{UNITER}, drastically outperform traditional models by large margins.
+With our ARC framework, these two models can be enhanced with further performance improvements. \item Traditional state-of-the-art VQA methods all perform less favorably than the VCR ones.
+The reasons for this are two-fold: 1) the answers in previous VQA datasets are composed of a few keywords, while the answer length in VCR is relatively longer (7.5 words for answers and 16 words for rationales on average).
+And 2) VCR demands higher-order reasoning capability, which is far beyond the simple recognition in VQA datasets. \end{itemize}